Industry:

 Outcome

-Favoriting a location resulted in 80% of users setting one up within the first week, leading to significantly fewer taps when accessing entries and booking spaces.
+Favoriting a location resulted in 80% of users setting one up within the first week, leading to significantly fewer taps when accessing entries.

 Redesigning the home screen for clarity and action